 One of the healthiest fruits equivalent to ginseng with 'adaptogen' like properties for increasing mental and physical stamina.
 Used extensively in Russia and considered important enough to be included with many types of physical therapy and rehabilitation programs.

-It is said that like persimmon Schisandra is dioecious with male and female flowers on separate plants.
-We found this to not always be the case with customers sending in images of lone plants fruiting and even all plants fruiting.
-But the books say dioecious.
-Shade-tolerant, said to be productive as a woodland vine or for arbors.
+Schisandra is self fertile and all plants produce fruit.
+It is not male or female plants.
+Never mind what you might read or hear they are all fertile plants.
+Shade-tolerant.
+Said to be productive as a woodland vine or for arbors.
 Clean foliage with few if any insect or disease problems with the fruit or foliage so far.
 The plant is a bit problematic with frost and will loose all of its foliage with spring frosts.
 It will quickly regenerate the foliage though.
 Height depends on method of growing but said to grow to 100' in the wild.

 |Genus & Species||Schisandra chinensis|